 Matthew is an award-winning filmmaker and cinematographer with an MFA from the University of Texas at Austin.
 His work has played at The Jeonju International Film Festival, International Documentary Festival Amsterdam, Full Frame Documentary Film Festival, DocumentaMadrid, and True/False Film Festival.
 Matthew personally focuses on cinema vérité documentary films that explore the evolution of tradition, individual and national identity, and unseen processes.

-In 2016 he received the Antarctic Service Medal from the US Congress after travelling to Antarctica to film a paleontological expedition with the NSF.
+In 2016, he received the Antarctic Service Medal from the US Congress after traveling to Antarctica to film a paleontological expedition with the NSF.
 The Carnegie Museum of Natural History is currently screening his documentary about Antarctica and the paleontological process.

 He is a strong proponent of film and media education and has been a faculty member at St. Edward's University, Austin Community College, and the Austin School of Film.
 Since 2017, he has worked with the US State Department as a mentor to fellows participating in the Mandela Washington Fellowship, which provides young leaders from Sub-Saharan Africa with the opportunity to hone their skills in the USA.
 In 2018, he organized and taught a month-long film workshop in Harare, Zimbabwe through a State Department Reciprocal Exchange Grant.